-The Russian-to-English translator’s job is a tough one.
+The Russian to English translator’s job is a tough one.
 They face a constant dilemma in transforming melodic Russian verse into rigid English.
-It’s unfortunate, but many times a bad translation will make the most evocative Russian sentence sound flat and dull.
+It’s unfortunate, but many times a bad translation will render the most evocative Russian sentence flat and dull.

-In my research of Russian literature, I have been reading about Sergey Esenin — one of the country’s most-loved lyrical poets.
-Born in the country, he moved to the city — Moscow, then Petrograd — and in 1918, formed the Imagist poetry group.The Revolution had an impact on Esenin; he found it hard to adjust to the new way of life, and alcohol and drugs furthered his disillusionment.
-Over the course of 30 years, Esenin wed four times (American dancer Isadora Duncan was his third wife), becoming a father through marriage and a romantic liaison.
+In my research of Russian literature, I have been reading about Sergey Esenin — one of the country’s most loved lyrical poets.
+Born in the country, he moved to the city — Moscow, then Petrograd — and in 1918, formed the Imagist poetry group.The Revolution had an impact on Esenin, who found it hard to adjust to the new way of life, with alcohol and drugs only furthering his disillusionment.
+Over 30 years, Esenin wed four times (American dancer Isadora Duncan was his third wife), becoming a father through marriage, and a romantic liaison.
 All this made for moving and emotive verse that, while poignant, thrives on masterful composition.

 THE FINAL POEM